Skip to main content

 Learning Fuzzy Logic: Automatic Rule Discovery Through Differentiable Circuits

-Fuzzy logic is powerful for reasoning under uncertainty, but it has a critical bottleneck: you need domain experts to define the rules.
+Fuzzy logic is good for reasoning under uncertainty, but it has a bottleneck: you need domain experts to define the rules.

 What if fuzzy systems could learn their own rules from data?